Skip to main content

 EOF

-Move boot to a different directory, to separately create bootfs and rootfs partitions,
+Move boot to another directory to create separate bootfs and rootfs partitions:

 mkdir -p bootfs